Vanitas– An introduction | overview | Easy explanation

 Q1.
 What is Vanitas?

-There are so numerous artists such as Evert Collier, Harmen Steenwijck, and David Bailly who defined this art style through their artworks such as “ Still Life with cranium, ” “ Aggregate of Skulls ” and “ Large Vanitas. ”
+There are so many artists such as Evert Collier, Harmen Steenwijck, and David Bailly who defined this art style through their artworks such as “Still life with skull,” “Pyramid of Skulls” and “Large Vanitas.”

-There are two effects, the demand for Vanitas oils artworks and the fame of Vanitas artists.
-Still, numerous artworks are in huge demand such as “ Still Life with Cranium, ” “ Aggregate of Skulls ” and “ Still Life with Skull. ”
+There are two things, the demand of Vanitas paintings/artworks and fame of Vanitas artists.
+Still, there are many artworks which are in huge demand such as “Still life with skull,” “Pyramid of Skulls” and “Still Life with Skull.”

 Q3.
 What do you think about Vanitas?

-Vanitas is a cultural and intellectual art movement that has a complicated history; Vanitas was the way of expression for “ Georgia O’Keeffe, ” “ David Bailly, ” and “ Evert Collier. ”
+Vanitas is an artistic and intellectual art movement which has a complicated history; Vanitas was the way of expression for “Georgia O’keeffe,” “David Bailly,” and “Evert Collier.”

-In the gospel and the history of ideas, this art style is veritably different.
-See order- “ Artworks ” and “ Forms. ”
+In philosophy and the history of ideas, this art style is very diverse.
+See category- “Artworks” and “Forms.”

-Artworks of Vanitas artists explore the relationship between celebrity culture( Artworks) and visual expression( Forms).
+Artworks of Vanitas artists explore the relationship between celebrity culture (Artworks) and visual expression (Forms).

 Q4.
 What are the features of Vanitas?

-If you want to know the movement’s features, you should also read about “ Evert Collier ” and “ Harmen Steenwijck. ” And you may also know it by going through these orders- “ Artworks ” and “ Forms. ”
+Actually, if you want to know the features of the Vanitas movement, then you should read about “Evert Collier” and “Harmen Steenwijck.”
+And you may also know it by going through these categories- “Artworks” and “Forms.”

-These orders cover everything exhaustively.
+These categories cover everything comprehensively.

-Vanitas – Five topmost artists
+Vanitas- Five topmost artists

 1. Evert Collier